Mariosunny/validate-declarative/README.md

 Uses Node's [`assert.deepStrictEqual()`](https://nodejs.org/api/assert.html#assert_assert_deepstrictequal_actual_expected_message)
 rules when comparing objects.

-`options` is an optional object with the following keys:
+`options` is an optional argument that is an object with the following keys:

 |Key|Type|Default|Description|
 |---|----|-------|-----------|